 Old Town & New Town Tour

-Warsaw’s Old Town was historical, economical and political heart and oldest part of the city, and now it is also a living, breathing cultural salon.
+Warsaw’s Old Town was the historical, economical and political heart and oldest part of the city, and now it is also a living, breathing cultural salon.
 Founded in the 13th century as the Mazovian Duke’s castle, it is surrounded by walls.
 During World War II, 90% of it was destroyed, but thanks to its excellent restoration and recovery, in 1980 it was granted the status of a UNESCO World Heritage Site of Culture.
 Currently, it is a lively place, bustling with tourists and locals, and full of galleries, cafés and restaurants.

 The basilica has witnessed many historic events, such as the coronation of King Stanislaw August Poniatowski in 1764, and weddings, coronations and royal funerals were held here.
 Of particular importance was the fact that the first European Constitution, on May 3, 1791, was sworn in here.

-During the Warsaw Uprising in 1944 the cathedral was the scene of fighting, and after the Uprising, it was blown up, with 90% of the walls destroyed.
+During the Warsaw Uprising in 1944, the cathedral was the scene of fighting, and after the Uprising, it was blown up, with 90% of the walls destroyed.
 After World War II, the original form of the temple was reconstructed, restoring the old roof height and form of the Gothic facade.
 The Primate’s Stefan Wyszyński tomb is in the basilica and in the crypts there are also numerous tombs: of the dukes of Mazovia, the archbishops of Warsaw, the last Polish king Stanisław August Poniatowski, first after regaining independence in 1918 President of Poland Gabriel Narutowicz and Nobel prize winning-writer Henryk Sienkiewicz.
-In recent years, the church has become an important international centre to promote sacred music, and in the summer, organ concerts are held in the cathedral.
+In recent years, the church has become an important international center to promote sacred music, and in the summer, organ concerts are held in the cathedral.

-During this tour I shall tell You two legends, about the Mermaid- Warsaw’s coat of arms, t a monster called Basilisk that lived in the basements of the buildings located along one side of Dekert, at the corner of Krzywe Koło.
+During this tour, I shall tell You two legends, about the Mermaid- Warsaw’s coat of arms, t a monster called Basilisk that lived in the basements of the buildings located along one side of Dekert, at the corner of Krzywe Koło.

-We also pay a visit in the New Town Market Square, originally laid out in the 15th century, and was originally a rectangular square, almost twice as big as the one in the Old Town.
+We also pay a visit to the New Town Market Square, originally laid out in the 15th century, and was originally a rectangular square, almost twice as big as the one in the Old Town.
 In the middle stood the town hall, which was demolished in 1818.
 Today, a 19th-century iron well stands, decorated with a Virgin and a Unicorn, which is the coat of arms of New Warsaw.

-We will explore Church of St. Casimir, that was designed by renowned Dutch architect Tylman of Gameren, and was built between 1688-1692 by John III Sobieski and his wife Maria Kazimiera.
+We will explore the Church of St. Casimir, which was designed by renowned Dutch architect Tylman of Gameren, and was built between 1688-1692 by John III Sobieski and his wife Maria Kazimiera.
 Like the Church of the Transfiguration on Miodowa Street, it was established as a thanksgiving for victory at the Battle of Vienna.
 During the Warsaw Uprising in 1944, it was a rebel hospital and a shelter for the civilian population.
-As a result of intensive bombardment by Luftwaffe, over 1,000 of people were killed by falling rubble.
+As a result of intensive bombardment by the Luftwaffe, over 1,000 of people were killed by falling rubble.

 Warsaw Uprising Monument at Krasiński Square

-On the eastern frontpage of Krasiński Square Warsaw Uprising Monument is located.
+On the eastern front page of Krasiński Square Warsaw Uprising Monument is located.